novoda/ios-demos/ARDemos/README.md

   - showCameras
   - showPhysicsShapes

+  If you want to your plane to be transparent and show the shadows on your model, follow the [Designing for ARKit](https://www.novoda.com/blog/designing-for-ar-with-arkit/) step directions.

 #### Models

 - filePath - The path where your `.dae` or `.scn` file is.
 Don't for get to add a `/` at the end. e.g `/art.scnassets/Banana/`